-If you buy your tree and the vendor doesn't re-cut the bottom upon sale, your Christmas tree seller is selling you short.
-The National Christmas Tree Association (NCTA) shares that without re-cutting, trees aren't able to absorb all of the water they need—about a quart per day, on average—and will have a much shorter lifespan.
+If you buy your tree and the vendor doesn't make a fresh cut off the base upon sale, they're selling you short.
+The NCTA says that without re-cutting, trees aren't able to absorb water at the rate needed—about a quart per day, on average—and will have a much shorter lifespan.

 That iconic cone shape isn't natural.

 Whether you are team Douglas or team Fraser (fir, that is), everyone can all agree on one thing: The ideal tree is green and lustrous with pines that form a perfect conic shape.
 But if you think that shape comes naturally, think again.
 As Ben Butler of Butler's Orchard in Maryland told the American Farm Bureau Foundation for Agriculture, when a tree reaches between three and four feet tall, farmers begin a strategic shearing process that they must repeat every year until maturity.
 This shaping process is done with a long and sharp knife and is what gives the tree its iconic Christmas look by the time it's fully grown.

 Your tree is already probably 10 years old.